coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 3.2.15 =
+* Security update - Thanks to Meher Sudhakar Abbireddi for reporting

+= 3.2.14 =
+* Tested with WordPress 7
+* Security update - Thanks to Meher Sudhakar Abbireddi for reporting

 = 3.2.13 =
 * Security update addressing XSS code vulnerability